how to prepare for chickens

 Food

 Chickens require a balanced diet made up of protein, carbohydrates, and essential vitamins and minerals.
-You can either purchase commercial chicken feed or make your feed using a combination of whole grains, legumes, and fruits and vegetables.
+You can either purchase commercial chicken feed or make your feed using a combination of whole grains, seeds, legumes, and greens.

 Water